 Additionally, DNS filtering blocks access to websites that are known to host malware or other malicious software.
 By adding web filtering as one of the features, ISPs can help protect their users from cyber threats and keep their networks secure.

 Another reason for implementing a web filtering service for ISP would be compliance with regulations.
-ISPs may be required by law to filter out certain types of content, such as hate speech or illegal activities, so that ISPs can ensure that they are in compliance with these regulations.
+ISPs may be required by law to filter out certain types of content, such as hate speech or illegal activities of people, so that ISPs can ensure that they are in compliance with these regulations.

 ISPs of Italy are welcome to get a free consultation with our specialists and learn how to easily implement SafeDNS web filtering in no time.